David Debin: Writing

 In 1992, Random House published his first novel, the Albie Marx mystery, Nice Guys Finish Dead.
 Two subsequent Albie Marx novels, The Big O and Murder Live At Five, were published by Carroll & Graf.
 Writing under the pseudonym "Smith and Doe" with co-author Philip Mittleman, he published three books of nonfiction with St. Martin's Press, among them the bestseller What Men Don't Want Women To Know.
 He is a member of the Writers Guild of America, the Mystery Writers of America and the Author's Guild.

-Third Age foundation

-With his associate, Peter Brill, M.D., he co-founded the Third Age Foundation.
-The Third Age is defined as that period of life, which begins anywhere from ages 50 to 65, where people typically search for deeper meaning and fulfillment.
-The foundation has conducted seminars along with workshops and support groups teaching the principles of living creatively in the Third Age.
-The program is called "Unfinished Business", and highlights seven steps that lead to passion, purpose and joy.
-A book entitled Finding Your J Spot: JOY in Midlife and Beyond was published by Third Age Books in 2005.

-He taught creative writing courses at Antioch University Santa Barbara and Santa Barbara City College.
+Death

+David passed away on October 2, 2025, aged 83.